shanto-kumar-saha/Selenium-Java-WebAutomation-Testing-2/README.md

 <h2>📝 Description</h2>
 This is an amazon web automation project in Selenium and java.
-In these project, I have used multiple methods and executed various test. </p>
+In these project, I have used multiple methods and executed multiple test. </p>

 <h2>📸 Project Screenshots</h2>